 That yucca is kind of ugly, but it’s also kind of a miracle.
 It keeps on keeping on.
 I have to admire it.

-I hike the two-track a lot.
-I think a lot while I’m hiking — it’s a walking meditation for me — and I take lots of photos.
+I hike the road( actually just a two-track) a lot.
+I think while I’m hiking — it’s a walking meditation for me — and I take lots of photos.
 One late afternoon my shadow hit that yucca just right and wowza — I knew I had a good photo, not just a nice selfie.

 I played with it some and came up with a color scheme that suited me.
 When I was done, I realized how much that yucca seemed a crown on my shadow head.
 I couldn’t resist adding the (hopefully subtle) rays as a flourish.

 I love the result: Selfie with Yucca Crown.
 It has a very Native feel to it, which isn’t surprising, considering where I live (in the middle of nowhere, surrounded by the vast expanses of the largest Tribal lands in the US).
 And it has a magical/spiritual feel to it, which isn’t surprising considering that New Mexico is the Land of Enchantment.